aakash140799/Algorithms/StableMatching/2. Stable Matching with Indifference/README.md

 **Note:**

-    In this algorithm, the proposing sides gets best pairing they can have, while proposed side gets the worst pairing they can have i.e left side gets their best right match, while right side gets their worst left match.
+In this algorithm, the proposing sides gets best pairing they can have, while proposed side gets the worst pairing they can have i.e algorithm is **proposer-favoring** and **proposed-permissive**.

 **Refer:**

 To know more, please go through the original paper - *college admission and the stability of marriage*